InvertAvatar: Incremental GAN Inversion for Generalized Head Avatars: Related Works

-Blanz et al.~\cite{10.1145/311535.311556} pioneered the modeling of facial texture and shape in vector spaces, leading to the development of the 3D Morphable Model (3DMM).
-Subsequent extensions of the 3DMM concept include full-head PCA models~\cite{dai2020statistical, ploumpis2020towards} and blend-shape models~\cite{li2017learning}, which have been extensively studied and widely implemented in facial animation tasks~\cite{gecer2019ganfit, thies2016face2face}.
-While these methods leverage the benefits of 3DMM to accurately and continuously model facial part deformations, they grapple with representing non-facial areas that are beyond the scope of 3DMM, such as hair, teeth, eyes, and body.
-These methods also tend to lack fine-grained facial details.
+Leveraging the benefits of 3DMM, 2D facial animation tasks~\cite{gecer2019ganfit, thies2016face2face} are able to accurately and continuously model facial part deformations.
+However, these methods tend to lack fine-grained facial details, and grapple with representing non-facial areas that are beyond the scope of 3DMM, such as hair, teeth, eyes, and body.
 To compensate for these limitations and generate more realistic facial details, subsequent research~\cite{kim2018deep, xu2020deep, thies2019deferred, gecer2018semi, fried2019text, tewari2020stylerig, deng2020disentangled, doukas2021headgan, ren2021pirenderer, wang2023styleavatar} has applied learned techniques atop 3DMM renderings.
-For instance, DiscoFaceGAN~\cite{deng2020disentangled} maps 3DMM parameters into a latent space, subsequently decoupling them through imitative-contrastive learning.
+Getting rid of 3DMM, some methods~\cite{burkov2020neural, liang2022expressive, drobyshev2022megaportraits, wang2021one} are trained on the large-scale face video datasets containing rich identities and expressions, thus can be generalized to unseen motion and identity given just a single input image.
 While these 2D-based approaches have successfully facilitated efficient and photorealistic animation, they do not model 3D geometry and hence fail to maintain stringent 3D consistency during significant head pose alterations.